 THIS IS WHAT YOU ARE MISSING(2012–2015)

-The work now exists as documentation as it has been made increasingly unstable due to YouTube's changing algorithms.
+This project now exists in the form of documentation as it has been made increasingly unstable by YouTube's changing algorithms.

 Programming assistance: John Haltiwanger and Oren Mittman